animenon/textClassifier/README.md

 sklearn - Scikit-Learn

 ##How to Run?
 Run the python script.
-It uses the train.csv & test.csv to train and test files.
+It uses the train.csv & test.csv for training and testing.
+It generates an output csv file(output.csv).

+##Output
+Output contains SlNo,ID,Pub_Year & Topic feilds.